 All ASC graduate students are eligible to vote in elections and serve as Council members.
 Graduate Council terms are one year.
 Three students are elected in late September with terms beginning in October.
 At least one of these students must be an incoming first-year student.
 Three students are elected in late January to begin serving in February.
 Members of graduate council must be students in good standing at the Annenberg School during the year of their term.
 They must be available to attend weekly meetings and various social events, as planned by graduate council.
 Students must be in Philadelphia during the academic year of their term and, while not required, it is strongly recommended that Grad Council members be available during the summer.
-The current Council members are listed at the back of this Handbook.

-II.
 FUNDING AND FINANCIAL POLICIES